-(1) falsifies, conceals, or covers up by any trick, scheme, or device a material fact;

-(2) makes any materially false, fictitious, or fraudulent statement or representation; or shall be fined under this title, imprisoned not more than 5 years or, ...

-(3) makes or uses any false writing or document knowing the same to contain any materially false, fictitious, or fraudulent statement or entry; ...

-(b) Subsection (a) does not apply to a party to a judicial proceeding, or that party's counsel, for statements, representations, writings or documents submitted by such party or counsel to a judge or magistrate in that proceeding.
+- (a) ... whoever, ... knowingly and willfully - - (1) falsifies, conceals, or covers up by any trick, scheme, or device a material fact; - (2) makes any materially false, fictitious, or fraudulent statement or representation; ... shall be fined under this title, imprisoned not more than 5 years or, ... - (b) Subsection (a) does not apply to a party to a judicial proceeding, or that party's counsel, for statements, representations, writings or documents submitted by such party or counsel to a judge or magistrate in that proceeding.